ildar-shaimordanov/git-markdown-snippet/README.md

 ```
 The `code` is mandatory as it marks the link specified to be replaced with the content of the specified file.

+The code link MUST be stick to the beginning of the line (no any white spaces are permitted).

 * **code**[=_TITLE_]
   Marks the special link.
 The optional parameter _TITLE_ is a text to be used as a text under link.
 If it is not specified, the original link will be used.